(listening time: 6:37 minutes)

-When we reach the beaver meadow, Asha snacks on grass at the water’s edge while I sit on a fallen conifer watching the tree swallows.
+When we reach the beaver meadow, Asha snacks on grass at the water’s edge while I sit on a fallen conifer watching Tree Swallows.
 The blue-green feathers on their backs as well as the white ones on their fronts become visible in the binoculars.
 I observe one preening atop a dead tree and discover a head poking out of a hole in another snag.
 Then I set the binoculars down and follow what looks like a choreographed dance over the water.

 Before we continue on our way, I lean over and inhale the fragrant bell-shaped flowers on the blueberry shrub next to my seat.

 Further along the trail I greet a Red Maple.
 The day I first discovered this loop, she was in full bloom and one of her branches was right at eye level, enabling me to admire her delicate flowers.
 On our visits, I’ve watched her flowers fade, leaves emerge and winged fruit develop.
 All in a few weeks.

 Next, we look in on an ash who fell in a recent storm.
 I pull out the hand lens to examine the small flowers on this tree and marvel at how they have continued to develop.

 Near the end of our loop, I spot catkins on the trail near a Black Cherry.
 Curious whether these slim strands of flowers came from the Black Cherry, I make a mental note to do some research when I get home.
 I would also love to learn the name of the bird I heard who sounds like a car alarm.